In this webinar, IT contract specialist Phil Downe of Relations Management Group explains how to do cloud-based software negotiations with confidence.

 Negotiating with IT vendors first requires understanding the potential risks and traps.
 Key issues to look out for are opaque/bundle pricing, over-buying of software (the vendor may try to convince you that you need), and changes in true-ups and renewals.
 For that reason, be cautious of adding any additional capacity during the agreement term or any additional modules.
 Specifically, be cautious of shelfware, where vendors will oversell subscriptions (claiming you need room for growth) to get you to buy the subscriptions on supposed 'high volume' discounts right away.

-Prior to a negotiation, you should used the leverage-time graph (see ‘Leverage-time graph’ at 15:53 - 16:54 in the detailed recap below) to clearly set your high and low priorities in the ‘zone of agreement.’
+Prior to a negotiation, you should use the leverage-time graph to clearly set your high and low priorities in the ‘zone of agreement.’
 Phil lists the most common areas of agreement, such as price protection for growth and renewal, as well as professional services.
 Most important, however, is data storage and this is often left out and included in the final stage at astronomical prices.

 For nonprofits already on the cloud, or soon to be in renewal of their contract, do not wait for the 30 day expiration notice.
 Instead, start the renewal negotiations early, and on the quarterly financial guidelines the IT vendors work on (see the presentation/slide deck below).
-Finally, to prevent contract ambiguity, Phil provides a checklist of items to review in every policy (See ‘Legal’ at 45:29 - 47:20 in the detailed recap below), and they include: the Service Level Agreement (SLA), order forms, and Statement of Work (SOW), among others.
+Finally, to prevent contract ambiguity, Phil provides a checklist of items to review in every policy, and they include: the Service Level Agreement (SLA), order forms, and Statement of Work (SOW), among others.
 Ultimately, the vendor will try to change the terms of first contract signed through the renewal process.
 So, never sign the first deal if you cannot predict what the second will look like.

 An overview of the changes in software trends and the switch to the cloud.
 Explains the hidden additional costs to software that are often added on by IT vendors.